Menu

 Live/Retail Portfolio Competition

-Live/Retail Portfolio submissions must be brought as physical printouts held together in some sort of binder, folder or book and must be contained in a single volume.
-Portfolios should be no larger than 16 x 22 inches (40 x 55 cm).
-The portfolio should contain pieces that best represent the artist’s live work from 2023 (live work is defined as any caricature created in a retail or gig setting).
-Reference images of the subjects MUST be included.
+Live/Retail Portfolio submissions will be a single sided/single printed sheet of paper that displays selected artworks/subjects.
+Paper size should be no larger than 12” x 18” (40 x 55 cm).
+Artists can select as many works that best represent the artists’ live drawings from 2024 and fit on a single piece of paper (live work is defined as any caricature created in a retail or gig setting).
+Reference images of the subjects MUST be included

 CONTENT OF ARTWORK

 Keep your work professional and editorial comments about your models in good taste.
 The ISCA Board reserves the right to determine whether or not any piece of artwork on display is inappropriate or in poor taste.
-If the ISCA Board deems a certain piece of art inappropriate or in poor taste, the creator of the piece will be notified and given the opportunity to use content warning flaps for mature content.
-However, the mature content still cannot break the above rules.
+All questionable artwork flagged for review is reviewed by the full board and a formal vote is taken.
+The majority vote of the Board of Directors determines if the artwork will need to be amended or disqualified.
+If the ISCA Board deems a certain piece of art sensitive or inappropriate for young audience members, the creator of the piece will be notified and given the opportunity to add a content warning flap.
 Any subjects drawn in mature content MUST have the appropriate consent identifier on their badge.
 If you have a concern about any artwork please bring it to any board member’s attention at any time during the conference or fill out our anonymous complaint form

 VOTING ON ARTWORK

-At this point, volunteer moderators will then review all posted artwork to ensure it meets ALL of the rules listed above.Artists who are found to have artwork displayed which violates any of the rules stated above will then be notified and may be given the opportunity to either modify, cover or remove their artwork before voting begins.
-If the artwork violates the artwork content/mature content rules, it will either need to be modified or it will be disqualified.
+Volunteer moderators will then review all posted artwork to ensure it meets ALL of the rules listed above.Artists who are found to have artwork displayed which violates any of the rules stated above will then be notified and may be given the opportunity to either modify, cover or remove their artwork before voting begins.
+If the artwork violates the artwork content/mature content rules, it will either need to be modified or covered at the discretion of the Board or it will risk disqualification.

 Following the content survey by the ISCA Board, the ballroom will be open for voting from6:00-9:00 p.m.
-PST.
-The award winners will be determined by a straight vote via ballot, open to all Competitor attendees.
-A ballot link will be posted with instructions on how to fill it out and submit.
-Only Professional Members registered for ISCAcon32 may vote.
+EST. The award winners will be determined by vote via ballot, open to all Professional Member attendees.
+Only Professional Members registered for ISCAcon33 may vote.
 You can only vote one time and you cannot vote for yourself.

 SELLING OF MERCHANDISE